 - What was involved here was an issue of jurisdictional fact upon which different minds might reach different conclusions.
 The complaint of illogicality or irrationality was said to lie in the process of reasoning.
 But, the test for illogicality or irrationality must be to ask whether logical or rational or reasonable minds might adopt different reasoning or might differ in any decision or finding to be made on evidence upon which the decision is based.
 If probative evidence can give rise to different processes of reasoning and if logical or rational or reasonable minds might differ in respect of the conclusions to be drawn from that evidence, a decision cannot be said by a reviewing court to be illogical or irrational or unreasonable, simply because one conclusion has been preferred to another possible conclusion.

-- On the probative evidence before the Tribunal, a logical or rational decision maker could have come to the same conclusion as the Tribunal.
-Whilst there may be varieties of illogicality and irrationality, a decision will not be illogical or irrational if there is room for a logical or rational person to reach the same decision on the material before the decision maker.
-A decision might be said to be illogical or irrational if only one conclusion is open on the evidence, and the decision maker does not come to that conclusion, or if the decision to which the decision maker came was simply not open on the evidence or if there is no logical connection between the evidence and the inferences or conclusions drawn.
+- On the probative evidence before the Tribunal, a logical or rational decision-maker could have come to the same conclusion as the Tribunal.
+Whilst there may be varieties of illogicality and irrationality, a decision will not be illogical or irrational if there is room for a logical or rational person to reach the same decision on the material before the decision-maker.
+A decision might be said to be illogical or irrational if only one conclusion is open on the evidence, and the decision-maker does not come to that conclusion, or if the decision to which the decision-maker came was simply not open on the evidence or if there is no logical connection between the evidence and the inferences or conclusions drawn.
 None of these applied here.
 It could not be said that the reasons under consideration were unintelligible or that there was an absence of logical connection between the evidence as a whole and the reasons for the decision.
-Nor could it be said that there was no probative material which contradicted the first respondent’s claims.There was.
+Nor could it be said that there was no probative material that contradicted the first respondent’s claims.
 The Tribunal did not believe the first respondent’s claim that he had engaged in the “practice of homosexuality” in the UAE and accordingly it was not satisfied that he feared persecution if he returned to Pakistan.

-Minister for Immigration and Citizenship v Li (2013) 249 CLR 332
+Minister for Immigration v Li (2013) 249 CLR 332

 The Applicant applied for a partner visa, which was refused by a delegate of the Minister and referred to the Administrative Appeals Tribunal.
-The Tribunal affirmed the delegate’s decision and relevantly found that two of the criteria for the grant of the visa were not met – first, the applicant did not meet the requirement that there be compelling reasons for the grant of the visa and second, the applicant did not meet a relevant public interest criterion as he had outstanding debts to the Commonwealth and had not taken appropriate steps to arrange for payment of the debt.
+The Tribunal affirmed the delegate’s decision and relevantly found that two of the criteria for the grant of the visa were not met – first, the applicant did not meet the requirement that there be compelling reasons for the grant of the visa and second, the applicant did not meet a relevant public interest criterion as he had outstanding debts to the Commonwealth and had not taken appropriate steps to arrange for payment of said debt.
 In effect, the Tribunal had affirmed the decision.

-High Court delivered three concurring judgments: a joint judgment of Kiefel CJ, Gageler and Keane JJ and separate judgments of Nettle and Edelman JJ.
-In the simplest form, the Court explained that a jurisdictional error only arise where an error of law met the threshold of materiality.
-The error of law, having regard to the relevant provisions of the Migration Act, could not amount to a jurisdictional error because the Tribunal’s independent finding meant the error of law was not material to the decision as the Tribunal was bound to affirm the delegate’s decision given the independent finding.
+The High Court delivered three concurring judgments: a joint judgment of Kiefel CJ, Gageler and Keane JJ and separate judgments of Nettle and Edelman JJ.
+In the simplest form, the Court explained that a jurisdictional error only arises where an error of law met the threshold of materiality.
+The error of law, having regard to the relevant provisions of the Migration Act, could not amount to a jurisdictional error because the Tribunal’s independent finding meant the error of law was not material to the decision as the Tribunal was bound to affirm the delegate’s decision, given the independent finding.